ku-sldg/plih/_types/1-Function-Types.md

   app inc inc
 {% endhighlight %}

-First find type of `inc` to be `TNum -> TNum` by looking it up in the context.
-Hopefully it's clear the type of `app` cannot be found because `inc` expects a number, but will get a function.
-If we let this run, it will crash.
+Finding the type of `app` requires finding the type of `inc` to be `TNum -> TNum` by looking it up in the context.
+Now we apply a function of type `TNum -> TNum` to an argument of type `TNum -> TNum`.
+Clearly this is a problem because the type of the argument and the type of function's domain do not match.
+The type inference function will throw and error and we will know _before_ runtime that this program will crash.

 ## Static Type Checking

-Let's build `eval` and `typeof` for `FBAE`.
+Now let's build `eval` and `typeof` for `FBAE`.
 First thing we need to do is update the concrete syntax to include a parameter type for `lambda` and a new type constructor for function types:

 $$\begin{align*}
 t ::=\; & \NUM \mid \ID \mid t + t \mid t - t \\